Pelosi dismisses insurgency threat, says she has 'overwhelming support'

 After a closed-door House Democratic Caucus meeting Wednesday, Fudge told reporters that she thinks they need a leadership change.

 “As we tout diversity as a party, there is no diversity in our leadership.
 As we talk about the base of the party — black and brown — there are no black and brown people in our leadership.
-If we’re going to talk the talk we gotta walk the walk,” she said.
+If we’re going to talk the talk, we got to walk the walk,” she said.
 “It’s clear I’m not going to be voting for the current leader.”

 House Democrats plan to hold leadership elections for the new Congress the week after Thanksgiving, on Nov.
 28 and 29, and then hold the formal floor vote on the speakership when lawmakers return to Washington in early January.